Areas of Expertise

 - Conservation and Development

-Newmark serves as an international consultant in conservation biology to the World Bank and other bilateral and multilateral donor organizations, and has been planner and technical adviser on a number of conservation projects in East Africa.
-He is active in the American Association for the Advancement of Science, the Ecological Society of America, and the Society for Conservation Biology.
+Newmark has served for 20 years as a senior technical consultant in biodiversity conservation to the World Bank, and has been planner and technical adviser on a number of conservation projects in East Africa.
+He is active in the Society for Conservation Biology, the Ecological Society of America, and the American Ornithological Society.

 Highly sought after as an expert, Newmark has presented numerous seminars around the country, testified in Congress, and has been interviewed by news organizations around the world, including BBC and ABC Nightline.
 Technical as well as popular reviews of his research have appeared in Science, Science News, Nature, The New York Times, The Washington Post, and The Independent.
 His findings have been cited in many undergraduate and graduate ecology and conservation biology textbooks.